 Cuprimine Side Effects

-Note: This page contains information about the side effects of penicillamine.
-Some of the dosage forms included on this document may not apply to the brand name Cuprimine.
+Note: This document contains side effect information about penicillamine.
+Some dosage forms listed on this page may not apply to the brand name Cuprimine.

 - joint pain